 Friday, Saturday

-The tours are in Czech.
-Translated printed guidebooks are available on request.
+The tours are in Czech and last about 45 minutes.
+Translated printed guides are available on request.

 Disclosure: The tour was part of a research trip to Plzen.